-University Cancellation and Withdrawal Policy
+University Cancellation and Withdrawal Policy (for Undergraduate Students)

 A cancellation occurs when a student decides not to return to the university prior to the last day of late registration of a given semester (for fall and spring semesters the fifth day of class and the second day of class for summer sessions).
 A student’s schedule cannot be cancelled after the last day of late registration but a student can withdraw from the semester; see the University Withdrawals section below.
 Students are responsible for resolving any holds on their accounts, including payment of any outstanding balance with the Business Office.

 Failure to follow these steps could result in responsibility for tuition and other fees.

 A student who chooses not to return to the university and has not registered for classes for the upcoming semester is still responsible for completing any other required processes, such as resolving any holds on their account (viewable on Gateway) and canceling their housing assignment, if applicable.

 A University withdrawal is when a student decides to leave the University after the fifth day of classes in a fall or spring semester (second day of classes in summer sessions).
 Beginning the sixth day of class these semesters (third day of classes for summer sessions), students must complete an exit process in order to properly withdraw from the University.